Is Wes Moore running for president in 2028?

 The 2028 Democratic field's most-watched names as of mid-2026 include Gavin Newsom, Kamala Harris, Pete Buttigieg, and Alexandria Ocasio-Cortez.
 Moore is not currently at the top of early polling or prediction markets, but he is one of the names Democratic strategists cite most often when discussing the party's next generation.
 A strong 2026 re-election win would intensify the 2028 speculation around him.
 No major candidate has formally declared as of mid-2026.

-Related: Wes Moore - full candidate profile | The 2028 Democratic field | 2028 prediction-market odds
+Related: Wes Moore - full candidate profile | Will Wes Moore run for president in 2028? | The 2028 Democratic field | 2028 Democratic primary polls | 2028 prediction-market odds | Wes Moore approval rating | Everything Wes Moore has said about 2028

 Related questions